 There is however a curious parallel between that and Notts most famous 19th century fast bowler, John Jackson.
 His career came to an abrupt end.
 The rewards he achieved during his ten year career were dissipated through the actions of his ‘friends’, then late in life he was rediscovered by a journalist and an appeal raised money for his pension.

-He played in 21 Tests, taking 78 wickets at 28.55 and his complete first-class career record was 1427 wickets, average 17.51.
-A more than useful batsman he hit three first-class hundres, all for Notts and had a highest Test innings of 98.
+Harold Larwood, affectionately known as 'Lol', played in 21 Tests, taking 78 wickets at 28.55 and his complete first-class career record was 1427 wickets, average 17.51.
+A more than useful batsman, he hit three First-Class hundreds - all for Notts - and had a highest Test innings of 98.
+This latter was made in the fifth Test of that contentious series when he was sent as nightwatchman and fell agonisingly short of a Test century; despite the hostility of the Australian crowds and media to his bowling tactics, Larwood was cheered to the pavilion after that innings.

 His memoirs were published in 1933 as Bodyline? and in 1965 as The Larwood Story.
 In 2009, local journalist and author Duncan Hamilton won the William Hill Sports Books of the Year (for the second time) with Harold Larwood.